I had never seen black skin up close

 My co-worker J. and I laughed and smiled.
 She said, “They think we are talking about unimportant, easy things.”
 We were in fact discussing our respective experiences of being beaten by our ex-husbands.
 This was my first grown-up job.
 I worked for ROTC on the University of Wisconsin-Platteville campus.
 J. was the federal Secretary and I the state.

 Major Spriggs, our boss, was the first black person I ever knew.
 I met him as he interviewed me for a position with the Military Science Department at UW-Platteville.
-I was nonplussed to see his black hand next to mine during the interview.
+I was nonplussed to see his black hand across the table from mine during the interview.
 I had never seen black skin up close.
 I needed the position, but I knew at that moment that even more I needed to work with him.
 Fair, funny and diligent, he was one of the best bosses I have ever had; in company with a small select group all of whom but one have been men.

 I grew up in Northern Wisconsin and then western Wisconsin.
 There were no black people in my life – none, not even in college, though while I was a student at UW-Stout in 1972, I did go to listen to Angela Davis speak and concluded at the end of it that she hated us all.